sstone72389/places-autocomplete/README.md

 * The script must be deferred to ensure callback works.
 * This is utilizing bootstrap solely for the demo's purposes
+* This demo is using MY API KEY.
+Please use your own for continued functionality

 Enjoy